 - Pass the National Board of Dental Examinations to get their license

-To become a pediatric dentist which is a dentist that specializes in the care of children of all ages there are additional pediatric dentist education requirements.
+To become a pediatric dental expert which is an oral expert that specializes in the care of children of all ages there are additional education requirements.
 These include: